solarkennedy/ops-principles/_posts/2000-01-03-high_availability_sensu.markdown

 frontend and backends configured for RabbitMQ, Sensu API, Sensu Admin, and Redis

 ## RabbitMQ
-Two rabbitmq servers are setup in [http://www.rabbitmq.com/ha.html](mirrored mode).
+Two rabbitmq servers are setup in [mirrored mode](http://www.rabbitmq.com/ha.html).
 HAProxy detects the health of each and routes connections to them.

 ## Redis